-You can use a company like Roofstock to handle the whole process of finding, buying, owning, and managing rental property for you but you still must do your own research.
+You can use a company like Roofstock to handle the whole process of finding, buying, owning, and managing a rental property for you but you still must do your own research.
 Why?
 Because no one will ever care more about your money than you.

-Nearly all of the research you need to do to choose an investment property can be done on-line.
+Nearly all of the research you need to do to choose an investment property can be done online.
 You can do a lot of it through the tool Andrew created, Simple Wealth.

 4. Be Skeptical

 Do you know who got a really good deal on a house?
 The Lutz family.
 A super cheap price for a fully furnished home right on the water.
 What was the catch?
 It was where some months previous, Ronald DeFeo had murdered his entire family.
-The house of course is the house the Amityville Horror book and movies were based on.
+The house, of course, is the house the Amityville Horror book and movies were based on.
 (The whole thing was a hoax but the point stands).